 Marya Doerfel's research focuses on community resilience with a particular interest in disruptions that impact inter-organizational relationships and their broader community networks.
 She considers the way social network relationships among organizations in their local communities impact and are impacted by changes in their environment, other organizations, their constituents, and their relational contexts.

 University at Buffalo – The State University of New York

-Marya Doerfel's current research and teaching emphasizes social networks and communication; inter-organizational relationships; and community building and transformation.
+Marya Doerfel's research and teaching emphasizes social networks and communication; inter-organizational relationships; and community building and transformation.
+She has conducted National Science Foundation funded research using communication and network assessments inside and among organizations.
 Her research mostly takes place in the field.
-She has conducted communication and network assessments inside organizations and in areas in which environmental conditions disrupted interorganizational networks.
-She has conducted research in Croatia, during the country's political transformation; in New Orleans, Louisiana, following the post-Hurricane Katrina devastation of physical and social infrastructures; along the New Jersey coastline where sparsely connected beach communities were devastated by Superstorm Sandy; and most recently, in Afghanistan, where a nascent community of media organizations are developing in Kabul and surrounding rural provinces.
+Much of her field research takes place in areas in which environmental conditions disrupt interorganizational networks and therefore whole communities.
+She has conducted research in Croatia, during the country's political transformation; in New Orleans, Louisiana, following the post-Hurricane Katrina devastation of physical and social infrastructures; along the New Jersey coastline where sparsely connected beach communities were devastated by Superstorm Sandy; and most recently, in Houston, Texas, and its surrounding areas that were impacted by the 2017 floods associated with Hurricane Harvey.

 - Institutional Interaction

 - Network Science

 - Semantic Networks

 National Science Foundation, funding for project "Dynamic use of social network and leadership theories in disaster recovery" ($132,290) 2005

 Department of Homeland Security (via ITT Industries), funding for project " Detecting deception in a counter-terrorism paradigm" ($500,000) 2005